So you’re going to be (or recently became) a new father! Congrats!

 “For me the greatest challenge was getting over the fear of babies.”

 Lots of people, especially men, reach parenthood without having a lot of time around other people’s babies.
-When you don’t have that experience, holding this tiny fragile life in your hands can be really intimidating at first.
+When you don’t have that experience, holding this tiny fragile life in your hands can be really intimidating at first as a new dad.

 I have been a stay-at-home dad to my son since he was a baby so for me it isn’t feeling like I need to help more.
 For me the greatest challenge was getting over the fear of babies.
 When other people had babies I never liked holding them, fearing I would break it or something…does that sound idiotic?
 That fear went away quickly, to be replaced by pretty much the same struggles a lot of moms face (picky eating, ear infections, potty training, etc). –Nate